leaf-node/swirlnet/VS-NEAT.md

     * In the case of the XOR challenge, this setting and settings with similar probabilities are the most effective options I've tried since they reduce attraction to the the local minimum of creating genomes with every connection gene disabled.
-Without this behavior, connections often get disabled when a weak genome with an added (and reconnected) node and disabled (short) connection reproduces with a fitter genome.
+Without this type of inheritance, connections often become disabled when a weak genome with an added (and reconnected) node and disabled (short) connection reproduces with a fitter genome.
 The additional connected node is not inherited from the weaker genome since it is either disjoint or excess; if the disabled connection is randomly inherited from the weaker genome then the result is a new genome with a missing connection.
-Once all connections are deleted, genomes always create the same output that is situated half way between the correct and incorrect answer for every test case.
+Once all connections are deleted, genomes always create the same output that is situated half way between the correct and incorrect answer for every XOR test case.
 In early stages of evolution, this disconnected genome may outperform connected genomes.
 Using the above approach solves this particular issue.